· By Clive Wright

 What are the risks of endocrine disruptors?

-It's difficult to quantify the impact of endocrine disruptors on our bodies because our environments expose us to multiple endocrine disruptors at the same time.
+It’s difficult to quantify the impact of endocrine disruptors on our bodies because our environments expose us to multiple endocrine disruptors at the same time.
+These chemicals are known for their endocrine disrupting properties, which means they can interfere with hormone functions and lead to various health issues.
 Some studies indicate a higher likelihood of the following health conditions as a result of hormone disrupting chemicals:

 Studies show that endocrine disruptors cause adverse effects in animals.
 We know that synthetic chemicals are having a profound impact on animal hormones, to the point that some species are changing sex as a result of exposure.
 This has been observed in amphibious species exposed to herbicides.